angelculla/ACCHTML/README.md

 All methods of acchtml uses absolute coordinates to locate their outputs

-It not uses filesystem to store images, they are embedded in the code to make the burn process very easy.
-See the file graph.inc in the example. you can use any tool to dump the images to text files in the style of graph.inc
+It not uses filesystem to store images, they are embedded in the code to make the burn process more easy.
+See the file graph.inc in the example.
+You can use the utility img2hex.cpp supplied to dump image files to hex text format.

 The example is a simple webserver application using acchtml library.